Leadership

 Gordon focuses on helping people find their own spiritual connection.
 He grew up in Chattanooga, Tennessee, moved to Phoenix in 1988, and has been a member of First Church since about 2000.
 Gordon has served in many capacities in First Church leadership over the years and has worked with other churches and non-profit groups.

-In Gordon’s spare time, he frequents too many coffee shops, enjoys life with his husband of 24 years and their furry children, two beagles.
+In Gordon’s spare time, he frequents too many coffee shops, enjoys life with his husband of 24 years and their beagle.
 His fondness for beagles exemplifies his attraction to stubbornness and endearing bad behavior.